-Furthermore, to ensure this project also includes other Indigenous peoples who live within the community, the engagement approach aligned with the distinction-based approach adopted by the Province of British Columbia.
+Furthermore, to ensure this project also includes the Métis, Inuit, and Urban Indigenous communities who live within the community, the engagement approach aligned with the distinction-based approach adopted by the Province of British Columbia.
 The engagement approach respects and acknowledges the unique cultures, histories, rights, laws, and governments of First Nations, Métis, and Inuit peoples.
-To that end, the City will continue to work with K'omoks First Nation to ensure that their land rights are met, and that K'omoks First Nation and Indigenous cultures are represented and celebrated, while also ensuring that newcomers, settlers, and members of other Indigenous groups feel welcome and can celebrate their unique cultures.
+To that end, the City will continue to work with K'ómoks First Nation to ensure that their land rights are met.
+In addition, the City is committed to working with the K'ómoks First Nation, the MIKI'SIW Métis Association, Inuit and Urban Indigenous-serving organizations to respect the distinct rights and interests of each individual Indigenous community.

-City staff and elected officials met with K'ómoks First Nation Elected Chief and Council and will continue to engage with K'ómoks First Nation and other Indigenous groups throughout the Strategic Plan development and implementation.
+City staff and elected officials met with K'ómoks First Nation Elected Chief and Council and will continue to engage with K'ómoks First Nation, MIKI'SIW Métis Association , and Urban Indigenous serving organizations throughout the Strategic Plan development and implementation.